sagemathinc/cocalc-doc/source/howto/connectivity-issues.md

 However, if that link were to time out, or if there is nothing to see, then there is a problem with either your internet connectivity or the CoCalc website.
 If your browser tells you about any issues while loading that link, then the problem is likely to be on your end.

+Maybe also check **other** websites:

+- If a page like https://google.com are also down, it is an indicator that your internet connection is broken.
+- You can also check CoCalc's status indirectly via services like https://down.com/

 ### Step 8: Is your computer infected with malware?

-If you experience issues like frequent reloads, see strange advertising banners across the page, or additional odd banners around the page, then you might be a victim of some tool or virus injecting additional html code into webpages in your browser.
+If you experience issues like frequent reloads, see strange advertising banners across the page, or additional odd banners around the page, then you might be a victim of some tool or virus injecting additional HTML code into webpages in your browser.
 Such malicious software can serve several purposes (e.g. tracking you, showing you ads, just disrupting your connectivity), and is almost always considered highly undesirable.

 For Google Chrome there is the [Chrome Cleanup Tool](https://www.google.com/chrome/cleanup-tool/) which might help you fix this.